Minecraft-Java-Edition-Speedrunning/rules/rules.md

 A.3.9) Runs must not intend to be as slow as possible.
 At a minimum, an attempt must be made to finish the run quickly.
 A.3.10) You must not read from any files produced by the vanilla game during the run.
 A.3.10.a) Exception: Players and programs may read from the advancement or statistics files.
-A.3.10.b) Exception: Players and programs may read from the wpstateoutput.txt file created by the State Output mod.
+A.3.10.b) Exception: Players and programs may read from the wpstateout.txt file created by the State Output mod.
 Entangled Rule(s):
 A.3.10 is referenced by: [CE20.3.4](#bookmark=id.fqsa7rk8c0sm)
 A.3.11) Peaceful difficulty must not be used within the run.
 Entangled Rule(s):
 A.3.11 is referenced by: [F.1.3.a](#bookmark=id.aj6g6k8ze9)
+A.3.11 is nullified by: [8.1.3](#bookmark=id.1d34gwtcuk9w)

 ## **A.4: Resource Packs**

-A.4.1) The vanilla resource pack, programmer art (1.14+), and  resource pack may be used.
+A.4.1) The vanilla resource pack and programmer art (1.14+) may be used.
 A.4.2) Resource packs that are whitelisted for accessibility purposes (including but not limited to sensory issues or colourblindness) may be used.
 	This constitutes:
 A.4.2.a) [dysphorLia's Sensory Friendly Resource Pack](https://github.com/dysphorLia/SensoryFriendlyResourcePack)